oroinc/platform/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

     Action button will be shown on pages which route is in list.
 * **groups**
     *array*
+    Define an array of groups to use in (todo...)
 * **datagrids**
     *array*
     Action icon will be shown as an datagrid-action in listed datagrids.